AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-systemxml.md

 | `frontend_model` | Specifies a different frontend model to change the rendering and modify the output.                                   | `typeModel`         |
 | `include`        | Used to include additional `system_include.xsd` compatible files.
 Usually used to structure large `system.xml` files. | `includeType`       |

-### Example: Create a new section and assign it to a tab
+### Example: Create a section and assign it to a tab

 The following code snippet demonstrates the basic usage of creating a new section.